 Sérgio Moro is a federal judge responsible for judging the Lava Jato cases, the most notorious corruption probe in the history of Brazil.

 Claudia Costin is the director of the Center for Excellence and Innovation in Educational Policy at FGV-RJ.
 She is a former director of Global Education at the World Bank and has previously served as secretary of Education of the city of Rio de Janeiro.
 She was also a visiting professor of Practice in Education at Harvard.

-Claudia Sender is CEO of TAM Linhas Aéreas, and as of May, she will become the Group’s Customers’ Senior Vice President and the President of LATAM Brasil.
-Claudia was also Marketing Vice President at Whirlpool Latin America and also a consultant at Bain&Company.
-A chemical engineer graduated from USP, she holds an MBA from Harvard Business School.
+Claudia Sender is President of LATAM Brasil and Senior Vice President of LATAM Airlines Group Customers.
+Claudia was also Vice President of Marketing at Whirlpool Latin America and also a consultant at Bain & Company.
+A chemical engineer graduated from USP, she holds an MBA from Harvard Business School

 José Eduardo Cardozo

 José Eduardo Cardozo was Minister of Justice of Dilma Rousseff and later head of the Federal Attorney General’s Office.
 He also commanded Dilma Rousseff’s defense in the process of impeachment.
 He is currently pursuing a PhD at the University of Salamanca, Spain, and is a professor at PUC-SP among other schools and universities.